2011-libra/notables/README.md

 ## Before the first run
 1. **Installing the database.** This project uses MySQL for the database, which will need to be installed separately.
   * If you are using Homebrew for Mac, you can run `brew install mysql`, then `mysql.server start` to start the server.
   * If you are using Macports, run `port install mysql8-server`, then `sudo port load mysql8-server` to start the server.
-(You may need to edit your my.conf file to ensure that networking is on; see details [here](https://trac.macports.org/wiki/howto/MySQL).
-In that case, make sure that `/opt/local/etc/mysql8/my.cnf/` includes a line that says `[mysqld]` and, below it somewhere, `skip-networking=OFF`.)

   When MySQL installs, it gives you a temporary password to use for the root user.
 Note this down for the first time you run `mysql -u root -p`.

+  Confirm that MySQL is available for connections on port 3306.
+To do this, log in to MySQL (`mysql -u root -p`), and run `SHOW VARIABLES LIKE 'port'`.
+If `port` has value 3306, the connection will work.
+If `port` is set to 0, you may need to edit your my.conf file to ensure that networking is on; see details [here](https://trac.macports.org/wiki/howto/MySQL).
+If you are using Macports, ensure that `/opt/local/etc/mysql8/my.cnf/` includes a line that says `[mysqld]` and, below it, `skip-networking=OFF`.

 2. **Connecting to the database.** For testing purposes at the present, this project connects to your MySQL database through a `guest` account that you will need to set up.
 Log in to MySQL as an administrator (`mysql -u root -p`) then add a guest user with full access(!) for now: